RDIL/ToDoGen/README.md

 # ToDo-Gen
 Need a to do list?
-Here is a Python script that will do it for you!
+Here is a Python script that will write it for you!

 * Latest Release: v1.0